Internal Boundary between Entanglement and Separability Within a Quantum State

 Given two entangled states $\rho_1$ and $\rho_2$, it was said that $\rho_2$ is finer (more entangled) than $\rho_1$ if, and only if, $D_{\rho_1}\subseteq D_{\rho_2}$, in other words, all entanglement witnesses detecting $\rho_1$ can also detect $\rho_2$.
-It is determined that $\rho$ is optimal if there is no other entangled state which is finer.
-It was showed that the optimal entangled state just corresponds to the remainder (the non-separable part) \cite{karnas2001separable} of the Lewenstein-Sanpera decomposition for a density matrix since any separable state cannot be subtracted from the optimal entangled state \cite{wang2018entangled}.
+We call $\rho$ optimal if there exists no other entangled state which is finer than $\rho$.
+It was shown that the optimal entangled state just corresponds to the remainder (the non-separable part) \cite{karnas2001separable} of the Lewenstein-Sanpera decomposition for a density matrix since any separable state cannot be subtracted from the optimal entangled state \cite{wang2018entangled}.
 Under this characterization and classification of entangled states, different entangled states belonged to different optimal-entangled-state families cannot be comparable just as we cannot generally tell which one is ``finer" from the badminton world champion (player) and the tennis world champion (player).